sigsum/sigsum/doc/design.md

 Cosigning witnesses poll the logs for tree heads to be cosigned once per minute, verifying that they are fresh (not back-dated more than five minutes) and append-only (no leaves were removed or modified) before doing any cosignature operations.
-Cosignatures are posted back to the logs so that they become available in one place.
+Tree heads are signed using the same signing format as tree leaves, expect that a different sigsum and log-specific context is used.
+Cosignatures are posted back to the logs, making them available in one place.

 The above means that it takes up to 5-10 minutes before a cosigned tree head is available.
 Depending on implementation it may be as short as one minute.
 The